bunnydeviloper/cs10/Udacity/12-react/05-react-router.md

 * use 'exact' flag to set path that match 100% only

 ### Finishing the contact form
+* use 'form-serialize' to serialize the form fields
+* `npm install --save form-serialize`

 ### Lesson Summary
+* React Router enables users:
+  * to click on back button
+  * to click on forward button
+  * to refresh
+  * to open in a new tab

 ### Course Outro